box/developer.box.com/content/guides/uploads/direct/file-version.md

 include a `Content-MD5` that can be set to ensure a file is not corrupted in transit, and the ability to explicitly specify the file creation time at a different time than the upload time.

+For file versions an additional [`If-Match` header][consistency] can be passed along to prevent overwriting a file that has already been updated since the application last inspected the content.

 ## Restrictions